 Versions for Symphonic Winds

 Albert Schwarzmann, born in 1968 in Innsbruck, graduated in horn playing from the Mozarteum University in Salzburg, and in conducting from the Tyrol Regional Conservatory in Innsbruck.
-For several years he has been intensively preoccupied with symphonic wind music and has so far arranged over 200 works for various orchestrations.
-Albert Schwarzmann has taught instrumentation and arrangement for wind orchestra conducting at the Mozarteum University in Salzburg since 2006.
+For several years he has been intensively preoccupied with symphonic wind music and has so far arranged over 400 works for various orchestrations.
+Albert Schwarzmann has taught among others instrumentation and arrangement for wind orchestra conducting at the Mozarteum University in Salzburg since 2006.
+Albert Schwarzmann is self-publishing his arrangements on www.sheetmusicplus.com